Ulagam: Production

 The film was produced by M. H. M. Moonas, a Sri Lankan who was resident in India.
 The film was also made in Telugu with the title Prapanjam.
 The film had a wrestling match included in it.
 The producer conducted a competition for which a total of ₹100,000 was offered as prize money.
 Six questions were asked for which, it was announced, the answers were kept in a sealed cover and deposited in the "Eastern Bank of India".
 The first all correct entry would get a prize of ₹10,000 – quite a big amount those days.
 Altogether 309 prizes were offered.
 Though the competition was free for all to participate, it was asked to attach the counterfoil of the ticket with each entry.
 However, there is no record about the results of the competition.
 100 copies of the film were made simultaneously.
 Choreography was handled by K. K. Sinha, K. Madhavan and Jayashankar.

 Soundtrack

 Music was composed by M. S. Gnanamani while the lyrics were penned by M. H. M. Moonas, Kavi Kunjaram, K. P. Kamakshisundaram, P. Hanumandha Rao, Kuyilan (debut) and Tamizh Oli.
-The song Kalaiye Uyir Thunaiye is tuned in ragamaliga comprising Vachaspati and Ranjani ragas.

 Release and reception

-Ulagam was released on 10 July 1953. the film did not fare well at the box office.
-However, film historian Randor Guy said the film is remembered for "the stunning star cast, prize schemes and the avalanche of publicity released by Moonas which old-timers will never forget!"
+Ulagam was released on 10 July 1953.
+The film did not fare well at the box office.
+However, historian Randor Guy said the film is remembered for "the stunning star cast, prize schemes and the avalanche of publicity released by Moonas which old-timers will never forget!"